NJIT-CS490/project1-brn8/README.md

+Documentation on Milestone 1

+Steps on how to successful deploy the app with tweets content, author, date and time:
 1. Use AWS Cloud9 for the project.
 2. Download flask using [sudo pip install flask] and download tweepy using [sudo pip install tweepy] in AWS Cloud9.
 3. Apply for Twitter developer’s account using the NJIT email address to access Twitter APIs.